maxchemtov/Database/README.txt

 account.
 There are several other automated features, which are listed by clicking a button labelled "Instructions" in the top left corner.

+The Extra-Curricular Activities Coordinator required that it be an Excel file.

 Created by Max Chemtov, for the Royal West Academy Extra-Curricular Activities Office, 2012.